Transformative and sustainable health care begins with a commitment to education

 As technology, cutting-edge research, and economic factors continue to shape the future of health care, the quality, depth, and substance of your academic qualifications can have a direct impact on your capacity to lead effectively.
 In fact, the decisions that you make can directly affect those standing at the frontlines of medicine, as well as patients or other individuals who rely on life-saving medicine and equipment.

-Administered by the Wake Forest School of Medicine, our Online Master’s in Healthcare Leadership program can prepare you to put management theory into practice.
+Administered by the Wake Forest School of Medicine, our Online Master of Healthcare Leadership program can prepare you to put management theory into practice.
 We offer a dynamic, research-based approach that is diverse and reflective of your commitment to help improve the health care industry from an organizational perspective.

 As big data, technology, and AI become more integrated, striking a balance between long-held beliefs or practices and forward-thinking initiatives requires more than a strategic and numerical perspective.
 That’s because great ideas and concepts are often fueled by passion and innate determination.
 However, the knowledge required to refine those concepts into into real-world strategy can escape even the most stringent of academics.